hat-open/hat-monitor/docs/monitor.rst

 monitor server will always try to maintain an active connection with exactly one of its superiors.
-The addresses list is ordered by priority meaning that if the Monitor Server isn't connected to a superior, it tries to connect to the first monitor server in the list.
+The addresses list is ordered by priority meaning that if the Monitor Server isn't connected to a superior, it tries to connect to the first monitor server in the list with `connect_timeout`.
 If the connection fails, it tries the second one and so on.
-If it can't connect to any of its superiors, it can proclaim itself as master.
+If it can't connect to any of its superiors, it waits for `connect_retry_delay` and retries again from the first monitor server in the list.
+It will retry `connect_retry_count` times before it can proclaim itself as master.
 The connecting to master process should continue even if the Monitor Server is master or it is not connected to its first superior.
-The connecting loop should be executed at least 2 or 3 times before the timeout can be used.
-The timeout should be kept small.
+Connection parameters `connect_timeout`, `connect_retry_delay` and `connect_retry_count` are defined with configuration.

 Once a slave Monitor Server connects to the Master Monitor server it sends its local state to the master and keeps notifying the master about any change in its local state while the connection is active.
 The master gathers all local states and generates its global state which it then transmits to all its slaves and keeps notifying them of any change.
-Global state contains all component informations received from local states except for those where component's name or group are not set.
+Global state contains information from all components received from local states except for those where component's name or group are not set.
 Master also identifies each Monitor Server with unique monitor identifier (`mid`) which is provided to slave together with global state.
-It is important to note that only master Monitor Server calculates blessing token state for each component.
+It is important to note that only master Monitor Server calculates blessing request `blessing_req` for each component.

 Every Monitor Server is responsible for starting master listening socket immediately after startup.
 While Monitor Server isn't operating in master mode,